Evidence Level

 What is the recommended dosage of Zinc Picolinate?

-Does Zinc Picolinate interact with medications?
+Does Zinc Picolinate interact with any medications?